redBorder/redborder-documentation/docs/chapters/redborder_basics/ch4_2_modules_menu_options.md

 In this section, the user can perform various actions to manage the data being displayed.
 The options vary depending on the selected view.

 - *Show filtered total/Hide filtered total*: shows or hides the chart considering the selected filters.
+- *Export to CSV*: Provides the option to export a CSV report of any selected field by selecting the event limit.
 - *Time Machine*: Allows changing the date/time of the machine to view all information and events that have occurred in that time period.
 - *Sort aggregations*: Allows changing the order of the aggregations displayed in the module.
-- *Export to CSV*: Provides the option to export a CSV report of any selected field by selecting the event limit.
-- *Save tab as default*: By selecting this option, the default tab layout can be modified.
+- *Save tabs as default*: By selecting this option, the default tabs layout can be modified.

 ![Options](images/ch04_img021.png)